 All of Joan Van Every Frost’s novels are well-crafted, and enjoyable light reading.
-They have long been out-of-print, but copies are readily available via used books sites such as http://abebooks.com.
+While long out-of-print, copies are readily available via used books sites such as http://abebooks.com.

 Sombrero Books welcomes comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios.
 Please use the comments feature at the bottom of individual posts, or email us.